KDIncognito/YahooFinance/README.md

 ````
 Now the object ```` pafk ```` has data in a table you could export to an excel format

 ###Please let me know if you find any problems with this version.
 I will do my best to help you out.
-Thank you!
+Good luck!